 The children are encouraged to develop self-motivation, resilience and confidence to have a go.
 These characteristics of life long learner are embedded throughout the curriculum as we support the children to develop a growth mindset and encourage wellbeing and mindfulness.

 We support the children to develop independence and to learn to work and play as part of a group.
 They develop social and emotional skills and a positive attitude towards learning.

 Adults support the children’s play as well as planning more directed activities to introduce and develop concepts and skills.
 As the children move into Upper Nursery they continue to learn through play and stimulating activities.
 Further directed sessions are added to support the children with the development of number skills and phonics.

 The Nursery day starts at 8.00am.
 The morning session finishes at 1.15pm.
 However, children may leave earlier at 12.00 noon or can stay the whole day until 3.15pm.

 Our Nursery children are very much part of the main school and join the older children for assemblies, celebrations and various events throughout the year.

 Wrap around care provision

 We offer our After School Care to our Early Years children which provides care up to 6.00pm.
 From 3.15pm to 4.30pm children are cared for in the Nursery and take part in a variety of activities with staff from the Early Years.
 At 4.30pm the children join the main school at Junior House.
 A member of Early Years staff remains with the children until the end of After School Care at 6pm.
-There is a charge for this service.
+We also run a breakfast club from 7.30am.
+There is a charge for Breakfast Club and After School Care.

 Early Years Funding